HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 The [care-gaps](OperationDefinition-care-gaps.html) operation returns a [Parameters](https://www.hl7.org/fhir/parameters.html) resource that contains zero or more `parameter` with document bundle for each patient for which a Gaps in Care report is calculated. §deqm-14: The bundle **SHALL** conform to the [DEQM Gaps In Care Bundle Profile]. § A Gaps In Care Bundle can optionally contain a Composition entry, which uses the [DEQM Gaps In Care Composition Profile],  to define a document composition consisting of one or more MeasureReports.

 The [DEQM Gaps in Care Composition Profile] builds on the base FHIR Composition resource, where its type code is constrained to a fixed LOINC code to identify the Composition as a Gaps in Care Report.
-The `subject` of a Gaps In Care Composition is required, it is used to reference the patient, [QI Core Patient](https://hl7.org/fhir/us/qicore/StructureDefinition-qicore-patient.html), the Gaps in Care Report is for. §deqm-15: The Gaps In Care Composition **SHALL** contain one to many section(s). § Each `section` has a `focus` element that references an Individual MeasureReport for a specific measure. §deqm-16: All Individual MeasureReport referenced **SHALL** be for the same patient specified in the Composition `subject`. § §deqm-17: Each `section` **SHALL** also contain one or more `entry` of DetectedIssue using the [DEQM Gaps In Care DetectedIssue Profile] for the measure regardless of its gap status (e.g., open or closed). §
+The `subject` of a Gaps In Care Composition is required, it is used to reference the patient, [QI Core Patient](https://hl7.org/fhir/us/qicore/StructureDefinition-qicore-patient.html), the Gaps in Care Report is for. §deqm-15: The Gaps In Care Composition **SHALL** contain one to many section(s). § Each `section` has a `focus` element that references an Individual MeasureReport for a specific measure. §deqm-16: All Individual MeasureReport referenced **SHALL** be for the same patient specified in the Composition `subject`. § §deqm-17: Each `section` **SHALL** also contain one or more `entry` of `DetectedIssue` using the [DEQM Gaps In Care DetectedIssue Profile] for the measure regardless of its gap status (e.g., open or closed). §

 - §deqm-18: The Individual MeasureReport **SHALL** conform to the [DEQM Individual MeasureReport Profile]. § This profile contains an optional extension, [CQF Criteria Reference Extension], on the `evaluatedResource` element.
 This extension allows the Server to indicate how an evaluatedResource, such as a colonoscopy procedure, was used to produce the measure calculation results by linking it to a specific population criteria identified by the population criteria id that equals to `Measure.group.population.id`.
 If an evaluatedResource contributes to multiple population criteria such as denominator and numerator, this can be represented by having two population reference extensions.
 One extension has `value` that references the denominator population criteria id and the other extension has `value` that references the numerator population criteria id.

-- The DEQM Gaps In Care DetectedIssue Profile has a fixed code CAREGAP indicating the detected issue is in the Care Gaps detected issue category. §deqm-19: Each DetectedIssue **SHALL** contain at least one `evidence` element that each evidence **SHALL** provide a detail that references either a DEQM Individual MeasureReport of the measure or a GuidanceResponse. §
+- The [DEQM Gaps In Care DetectedIssue Profile] has a fixed code CAREGAP indicating the detected issue is in the Care Gaps detected issue category. §deqm-19: Each `DetectedIssue` **SHALL** contain at least one `evidence` element that each evidence **SHALL** provide a detail that references either a DEQM Individual MeasureReport of the measure or a `GuidanceResponse`. §

 - The [DEQM Gaps in Care Composition Profile] may also contain all supporting resources referenced by the Composition and its contained measure reports.
 As with other compositions, this resource can contain a narrative which can be displayed as a textual report.